gallenc/opennms-examples-tutorials-1/workup/installing-opennms/serverSetup.md

 # Setting up a develop server in Azure

 The simplest way to set up a hosted application in Azure is to set up a small virtual machine with an interface exposed to the internet.
-More complex containerised applications can be deployed if the server has docker and docker-compose installed.
+More complex containerised applications can be deployed if the server has docker and docker compose installed.

 These are the steps I have taken to set up a simple server reachable at opennms1.uksouth.cloudapp.azure.com